dougeby/IntuneDocs/intune/device-passcode-reset.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 To create a new passcode for a device, use the **Remove passcode** action.
-This is a PIN reset for the work profile only.
-Device PIN resets are not supported for Android work profiles.
+This action prompts a PIN reset for the work profile only.
+Device PIN resets aren't supported for Android work profiles.

 ## Work profile PIN reset supported platforms